appveyor/website/src/docs/api/samples/download-artifacts-advanced-ps.md

     if (-not $projectObject.build.jobs) {throw "No jobs found for this project or the project and/or account name was incorrectly specified"}

     if (($projectObject.build.jobs.count -gt 1) -and -not $jobName) {
         throw "Multiple Jobs found for the latest build.
-Please specify the -JobName paramter to select which job you want the artifacts for"
+Please specify the -JobName parameter to select which job you want the artifacts for"
     }

     if ($JobName) {